okozolin/CookEat/README.md

-# About
+# angular-8-jwt-authentication-example

-Angular 8 appp.
+Angular 8 - JWT Authentication Example with the Angular CLI

-A side project, presenting cooking courses hathered from the web.

-Using advanced filtering options by type of cuisine or geographical location and more.
+To see a demo and further details go to https://jasonwatmore.com/post/2019/06/22/angular-8-jwt-authentication-example-tutorial